davidjwp/Docs-Misc/Born2beroot/Born2beroot.md

 ![hard_disk](../Misc/assets/Born2beroot/hard_disk.png)

-the hard disk file type is not important, but it is good to know what each file does differently
+the hard disk file type is not important, but it is good to know what each type does differently

 -   **VDI** Virtual Disk Image it is the default VMbox hard disk file type and is widely used with other virutalization software thus very portable, it is the image of a virtual disk as opposed to a virtual disk, the image can be extended to add or remove space even while using it.